dariusztytko/transformer/README.md

 Use chaining instead.
 1. Transformations parser is a simple (naive) regexp-based implementation and could not work when special characters will be used as a transformation parameter.
 Let's say you define transformation that accepts string parameter, using it as follow {tr:foo(abc&de)}{tr} will not work.
-1. Please be aware that Transformer is a simple tool that was created to deal with the specific cases I noticed during my work, and may not support all possible inputs, e.g. b64() transformer will fail for non-ascii data.
+1. Transformer is a simple tool that was created to deal with the specific cases I noticed during my work, and may not support all possible inputs, e.g. b64() transformer will fail for non-ascii data.
 In such case, just write own transformation that will handle your specific case.

 ## Warnings